 - What kind of coffee is MMCP buying?

-The project purchases the highest quality Arabica coffees grown by the small farmers.
-These coffees are shade grown at altitudes above 2,500 ft. in the rich volcanic soils on the slopes of Mt.
+This is the highest quality premium Arabica coffee grown by the small scale farmers.
+It is shade grown at altitudes above 2,500 ft. in the rich volcanic soils on the slopes of Mt.
 Meru in Tanzania.
-All the coffees used for the Coffee Project are inspected, sampled and approved prior to import based on brewing quality.
+All the coffees imported by the Mt Meru Coffee Project are inspected, sampled, and approved prior to being processed.
 Maintaining high quality requirements is essential to the sustainability of both the farmers income and the consumers support of the Project.

 - From whom is the coffee being purchased?